LETTERS: No options for students

 Where are the outcries of concern from our elected officials?
 I urge our elected officials to push to offer virtual learning as an option for those students whose parents deem it necessary to learn from home.

 Also, I applaud the splendid commentary in the Aug.
-20 edition of The Monitor by Timothy Kaye of Los Fresnos.
+20 edition of The Herald by Timothy Kaye of Los Fresnos.
 I urge all school administrators and school board members to read it.

 Nat Ybarra, Elsa